Fardeen-Awais/jrbi-website/PROJECT.md

   - Breif Introduction to intervention [x]
   - Who can participate [x]

-- intervention section - [iqra behalf]
+- intervention section - [x]
-  - Intervention Plans
+  - Intervention Plans - []
-    - Ask quiz and provide results accordingily.
+    - Ask quiz and provide results accordingily - []

     For example, you can ask questions from a user and you will give feedback according to the input he provided.
     If you user score 10 say excellent and if score 4 say bad.